filakhtov/gentoo-use-docs/sys-fs/lvm2.md

 This flag should normally be enabled to provide support for LVM.
 Disabling it generally only make sense for embedded systems.

-### lvm2create-initrd
-Install an `lvm2create_initrd` tool - a tool to create initial ramdisk (initrd) image suitable for booting systems with a root partition on LVM.

-This flag should normally be disabled as it is obsolete and does not even work with Gentoo.

 ### readline
 Pass the `--enable-readline` option to the configure script.
 Enable support for an LVM shell.
 Provide a history support using a GNU Readline library.